-The NSS and the NSS 2022 pilot are being carried out by Ipsos MORI, an independent research agency, on behalf of the Office for Students (OfS) and UK funding and regulatory bodies: the Department for Economy Northern Ireland (DfENI), the Higher Education Funding Council for Wales (HEFCW), and the Scottish Funding Council (SFC).
+The NSS is being carried out by Ipsos, an independent research agency, on behalf of the Office for Students (OfS) and UK funding and regulatory bodies: the Department for Economy Northern Ireland (DfENI), the Higher Education Funding Council for Wales (HEFCW), and the Scottish Funding Council (SFC).

 The OfS is the regulator of the higher education sector in England and has certain statutory functions set out in the Higher Education and Research Act 2017.
-The NSS forms part of the OfS's legal requirement under this Act to ensure the quality of higher education in the providers it funds.
+The NSS forms an important part of the OfS's regulation of the quality of higher education.
 You can find more information about the OfS and the work that they do on their website: www.officeforstudents.org.uk.

-The OfS and the UK funding and regulatory bodies have a statutory role in ensuring the quality of teaching in higher education is assessed.
+The OfS and the UK funding and regulatory bodies have a statutory role in ensuring that the quality of teaching in higher education is assessed.
 The OfS and its partners believe that students' views should form an important part of the assessment.

-The OfS has commissioned the survey and NSS pilot 2022 on behalf of the UK funding and regulatory bodies.
+The OfS has commissioned the survey on behalf of the UK funding and regulatory bodies.
 The NSS is a key component of the wider regulatory landscape in UK higher education and these bodies are responsible for funding the survey.